geoffboyd/botster-complete/README.md

       powered by Discord.JS v14
 ```
 # botster v1.0
-Chatbot for Discord and IRC
+Chatbot for Discord, Telegram, and IRC

 ## Add botster to your Discord server, no setup required!
 [Click here](https://discord.com/api/oauth2/authorize?client_id=724806991947497554&permissions=8&scope=bot) to add botster directly to your Discord server now without having to set up an environment to run the bot yourself.
 If you'd rather self-host, keep reading below.